redhat-cip/rcip-openshift-scripts/monitoring-plugins/README.md

                         warning (define by --label_offline) --label_offline LABEL_OFFLINE
-                        Your "OFFLINE" label name (Default: retiring) -v, --version         Print script version
+                        Your "OFFLINE" label name (Default: retiring) --check_project_labels
+                        Check if your projects have the required labels set (define by --required_project_labels) --required_project_labels REQUIRED_PROJECT_LABELS [REQUIRED_PROJECT_LABELS ...]
+                        The names of your required project labels as space separated list
+  -v, --version         Print script version

 ```

 We suggest to use a permanant token from a ServiceAccount.
 Exemple on how create one